 Research

-• research is relevant and managed in accordance with legal and administrative requirements
+• research is timely, relevant and managed in accordance with legal and administrative requirements

 • risk to clients, staff and stakeholder safety is minimised